 Important: Most start-up problems are the result of mis-wiring or failure to reference the detailed information in this manual.
-Additional information details can be found in the subsequent sections of this manual and should be referenced before actual installation begins.

 The connector for the ISC is a standard 4-pin M12 quick-connect connector keyed for DC operation.
 Molded cordsets are readily available (see Table B) that can provide a direct connection between the ISC equipped Tension Transducer, the required 24 VDC supply and tension controller (PLC, Tension Indicator, Analog Input Module, etc).
 Ready-made PUR (polyurethane) jacketed cordsets are available in different lengths and different connector orientation (straight or right-angle) from Cleveland-Motion Controls.
 It is advisable to employ an overall outer shield (or place cable in a metallic conduit) for noise rejection in environments with high levels of electromagnetic interference.